Frequently Asked Questions for Parents

 Check In / Check Out

 What time do I drop off my son?
 Check in is on the first Sunday of your son’s session.
-Check in time is from 2:00 p.m. to 4:00 p.m.
-Please notify the camp office if you will be dropping your son off late.
+Check in time is from 12:00 p.m. to 4:00 p.m.
+You will be assigned a check in time via e-mail prior to camp.
+Please notify the camp office if you think you will not be able to make your assigned time.

 What is the check-in procedure?
 Check-in begins at the front gate, where the Assistant Camp Director will give you the village your son(s) have been assigned to.
 After parking in the designated area, members of the Camp Abnaki staff and Counselor-in-Training program will help move your luggage to your son’s village.
 While that is occurring, campers and their families proceed to the Administration Building to meet the Camp Director, undergo a quick health screening.
 If needed, families then see the camp nurse to drop off medications or ask any questions they have.
 The camp store is also open to see or make a purchase.

 From the Administration Building, you proceed to your village.
 Upon entering the village, you will be greeted by the Village Leader, who will give you the specific cabin assignment and introduce you to the counselor in charge of the cabin.
 Once your son is settled in, you are free to depart camp.

 The process typically takes about 45 minutes, but may vary depending upon when families arrive.